Fountain-Coach/SVGAnimationKit/The-Isometric-Space-of-the-Mental-Stage.md

 - The **AI** works in graphs, cues, and constraints.
 - Teatro is the bridge – a _visual grammar of thought_ with an internal notation.

-This chapter is about that visual grammar:
+This text is about that visual grammar:
 **the isometric space of the mental stage** and its companion views
-(screenplay and score).
+(screenplay and score), and why a library like SVGAnimationKit is a good technical home for it.

+In this repository, SVGAnimationKit is the pragmatic counterpart: it turns that mental stage into concrete scene graphs, projections and timelines that can be rendered to SVG and embedded in instruments.

 ---